MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 #### item.config.json

-Identifies the folder as a source control representation of a service item.
+An automatically generated system file that contains `version` and `logicalId` attributes.
+In effect, it identifies the folder as a source control representation of a service item.
+To learn more, see [Git integration source code format - Config file](/fabric/cicd/git-integration/source-code-format#config-file).

 #### item.metadata.json

-Properties common to all service items.
+An automatically generated system file that contains `type`, `displayName`, `description` attributes.
+To learn more, see [Git integration source code format - Metadata file](/fabric/cicd/git-integration/source-code-format#metadata-file)

 #### mobileState.json

-Report appearance and behavior settings when rendering on a mobile device.
-This file doesn't support external editing.
+Contains report appearance and behavior settings when rendering on a mobile device.
+This file does not support external editing.

 #### .pbi\\